Caregiving costs are not just for the elderly

 The answer may be “yes.”
 It has become obvious that long-term-care insurance is not the answer to paying for nursing home and other kinds of care for the elderly.
 Sales for this product have been declining, the result of sky-high premiums, rate increases, and the difficulty of qualifying for a policy if you’re sick.

-But the elderly are not the only Americans needing care.
+The elderly are not the only Americans needing care, however.
 At the other end of the age spectrum, paying for child care is becoming harder and harder except for families with the fattest salaries.

 In between are middle-aged women, many of whom have left the workforce to become caregivers for elderly parents.
 Not only do they not get paid for the care they give, but they jeopardize their own income security and health care when they reach retirement age because they have quit paying into Social Security.